peterhinch/micropython_ra8875/docs/GUI.md

  * `value=0.0` Initial value.
 By default the scale will start centred.
  * `cb_end=dolittle` Callback function which will run when the user stops touching the control.
 Default is a null function.
  * `cbe_args=[]` A list/tuple of arguments for above callback.
+The callback's arguments are the `ScaleCtrl` instance, followed by any user supplied args.
  * `cb_move=dolittle` Callback function which will run when the user moves the scale or the value is changed programmatically.
 Default is a null function.
  * `cbm_args=[]` A list/tuple of arguments for above callback.
+The callback's arguments are the `ScaleCtrl` instance, followed by any user supplied args.

 Methods:
  * `value=None` Set or get the current value.
 Always returns the current value.
  A passed `float` is constrained to the range -1.0 <= V <= 1.0 and becomes the `ScaleCtrl`'s current value.
 The `ScaleCtrl` is updated.
 Always returns the control's current value.
+See note below on precision.
  * `greyed_out` Optional Boolean argument `val` default `None`.
 If `None` returns the current 'greyed out' status of the control.
 Otherwise enables or disables it, showing it in its new state.
- * `set_touch(itime=200, rmul=1.0)` This method allows the timing of touch detection to be modified.
-Time is in ms. The defaults are the values used if this method is never called.
-The `itime` arg defines the time each value change is displayed.
-The `rmul` arg affects the precision of changes when touched near the centre.
-If the `ticks` value is increased to increase the control's precision, this may need to be reduced in proportion.
+ * `set_touch(itime=200, fspeed=11, sspeed=7)` This method allows the timing of
+ touch detection to be modified.
+The defaults are the values used if this method is never called.
+The `itime` arg is the time (in ms) for which each value change is displayed.
+The `fspeed` arg affects the rate of movement when touched near the ends of the control, `sspeed` when touched near to the centre.
+Control is logarithmic: adding one to a speed value will halve the rate of movement.
+If the `ticks` value is increased to increase the control's precision, `sspeed` may need to be reduced in proportion.
 I haven't experimented with this.

 ### Touch algorithm